erlzhang/erl.im/_posts/2018-09-08-gitbook-made-of-jekyll-en.md

   if index < chapters.size - 1
     chapter.data["next"] = chapters[index + 1]
   end
-  # Push the instances of ChapterPage to the page generating queue.
+  # Push the instances of ChapterPage to the pages generating queue.
   site.pages << chapter
 end